DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-06-28-making-references-an-offer-condition.md

 - the name of the candidate
 - the course the candidate applied for
-- how many references the candidate has received in total - this is because the provider may not want to click through if it’s the first reference
+- how many references the candidate has received in total - this is because the provider may want to wait until they’ve received a certain number of references before checking them

 A link in the email takes the user to the references page in the candidate’s application.

 The references page will have been updated so that:

+- the number of references received has been increased, for example “The candidate has received one reference.” becomes “The candidate has received 2 references.”
 - the received reference is not mentioned in the list of requested references
 - details of the received reference appear on the page